-The Admissions Committee will consider students who have submitted completed application materials by March 15, for summer admission and Oct.
+The Admissions Committee will consider students who have submitted completed application materials postmarked by March 15, for summer admission and Oct.
 15 for spring admission.
 Applications received after March 15 and October 15, are considered on a space available basis.
 Students who are not admitted must reapply to be considered for the next admission period.

 Students who meet admission criteria are ranked for selection for the upcoming class.
-The order of selection for applications re-ceived by March 15 and October 15 will be ranked by:
+The order of selection for applications received by March 15 and October 15 will be ranked by:

-- 1. Cumulative GPA on all college work or cumulative high school GPA if no college courses have been completed at the time of application. - Number of general education courses completed. - Scores on the pre-nursing entrance exam. - 4.
+- 1. Cumulative GPA on all college work or cumulative high school GPA if no college courses have been completed at the time of application. - 2.
+Number of general education courses completed. - 3.
+Scores on the pre-admission nursing entrance examination. - 4.
 If more than one applicant has identical ranking scores, applicants will be randomly selected.

-Qualified applicants who are not initially accepted will be placed on a waiting list and will be added to the class if space becomes available.
+Qualified applicants who are not initially accepted will be placed on a waiting list and will be added to the class if space becomes available up until the first day of class.
 All waiting lists expire the first day of class.